Unlocking Your VO₂max Potential: The Key to Better Running Performance

 Accumulating 20–30 minutes of sustained work

-This is exactly why longer intervals — 5, 6, even 8 minutes — outperform short, sharp efforts when the goal is raising VO₂max.
+This is exactly why longer intervals—5, 6, even 8 minutes—outperform short, sharp efforts when the goal is raising VO₂max.

 And yes, micro-intervals like 30s fast / 15s float can work too, but only when the recoveries are truly short and the pace stays honest, not reckless.

-How RPP turns the science into real sessions
+How RPP Turns the Science into Real Sessions

+This is where RunPacePal becomes a bit of a cheat code.
 Instead of guessing “what VO₂max pace should feel like?”, RPP uses your 3–6 minute TTs, 5K time, CS, and vVO₂max to calculate intensities precisely.
-Then it designs sessions backed by the training research — not tradition.
+Then it designs sessions backed by the training research—not tradition.

 All your intervals are built off your own critical speed and vVO₂max.
 No generic pace charts.
 No made-up zones.

-RPP ensures your VO₂max sessions include enough work duration at the correct intensity — typically 20–30 minutes at 90–100% of vVO₂max.
+RPP ensures your VO₂max sessions include enough work duration at the correct intensity—typically 20–30 minutes at 90–100% of vVO₂max.

 Across a training block, RPP subtly adjusts: